Alternative dispute resolution: India

-Alternative dispute resolution in India is not new and it was in existence even under the previous Arbitration Act, 1940.
-The Arbitration and Conciliation Act, 1996 has been enacted to accommodate the harmonisation mandates of UNCITRAL Model.
-To streamline the Indian legal system the traditional civil law known as Code of Civil Procedure, (CPC) 1908 has also been amended and section 89 has been introduced.
-Section 89 (1) of CPC provides an option for the settlement of disputes outside the court.
-It provides that where it appears to the court that there exist elements, which may be acceptable to the parties, the court may formulate the terms of a possible settlement and refer the same for arbitration, conciliation, mediation or judicial settlement.
+Alternative dispute resolution in India is not new and it was in existence even under the previous Arbitration Act of 1940.
+The Arbitration and Conciliation Act, 1996 has been enacted to accommodate the harmonization mandates of UNCITRAL Model.
+To streamline the Indian legal system, the traditional civil law known as Code of Civil Procedure, (CPC) 1908 has also been amended, and Section 89 has been introduced.
+Section 89(1) of CPC provides an option for the settlement of disputes outside the court.
+It provides that where it appears to the court that there exist elements that may be acceptable to the parties, the court may formulate the terms of a possible settlement and refer the same for arbitration, conciliation, mediation or judicial settlement.
+India has also enacted The Mediation Act, 2023 to provide for the law with respect to mediation in India.

 Due to the extremely slow judicial process, there has been a large emphasis on alternate dispute resolution mechanisms in India.
 While the Arbitration and Conciliation Act of 1996 is a fairly standard Western approach towards ADR, the Lok Adalat system constituted under the National Legal Services Authority Act, 1987 is a uniquely Indian approach.

 A study on commercial dispute resolution in south India has been done by a think tank organization based in Kochi, Centre for Public Policy Research.
 The study reveals that the Court-annexed Mediation Centre in Bangalore has a success rate of 64%, while its counterpart in Kerala has an average success rate of 27.7%.
 Furthermore, amongst the three southern states (Karnataka, Tamil Nadu, and Kerala), Tamil Nadu is said to have the highest adoption of dispute resolution, Kerala the least.